McGILL BIRD OBSERVATORY

 2) Look at the tail - on HY/SY birds the rectrices are fairly narrow and pointed, and on AHY/ASY birds they are relatively broad and rounded at the tip

-3) Look at the overall plumage - within each age class males are more bluish with larger white patches on the rectrices, while females are more greenish and have smaller white patches on the rectrices
+3) Look at the overall plumage - within each age class males tend to be more bluish with larger white patches on the rectrices, while females are more greenish and have smaller white patches on the rectrices

 Ageing and sexing guidelines: